Using Models To Predict Molecular Structure Lab

 6. Validating the Results

 The final step in structure prediction is to validate the results.
-This involves comparing the predicted structure to experimental data, such as X-ray crystal structures or NMR spectra.
+Also, this involves comparing the predicted structure to experimental data, such as X-ray crystal structures or NMR spectra.
 If the predicted structure agrees with the experimental data, it can be considered a reliable representation of the molecule.

 Applications of Molecular Structure Prediction